emanuxd11/LDTS-project/docs/README.md

 #### **Large Class**
 The Arena Class contains a lot of methods.
 We think that the usage of a high quantity of methods is warranted in this case, because it is through the Arena class that all the different elements of the actual game interact, and, as such, this is inevitable.

+In addition to this, PacmanController's step() method and GhostController's moveGhost() method are also very large due to all that is involved in the movement of Pacman and the Ghosts.
 - [Arena Class](../src/main/java/org/l11gr05/model/arena/Arena.java)
 - [Pacman's step() method](../src/main/java/org/l11gr05/controller/game/PacmanController.java)
 - [moveGhost() method](../src/main/java/org/l11gr05/controller/game/GhostController.java)